cbfacademy-admin/java-rest-api-assessment-Sheri-bakare1/README.md

 generate recommendations using an instance of ApplianceSelection.
 The generated recommendations include various types of heating equipment like heat pumps, boilers, and MCHP (micro-CHP).
 Also, the method adds these recommendations to a list, which is then sorted by price in ascending order.
 - **JSONFileHandler** : This is used to write the list of recommendations to a specified JSON file. and contains a method that an IOException if there is an issue with the file writing process.
+- **ApplianceController**: creates, reads, update, and delete and appliance in the repository.json